ImgBotApp/jasonrudolph.github.io/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 But if you're reading this post, I assume you want to be excellent.
 You know that it's lame to phone it in just to cross an item off the list.

-## Since We're Talking About Improvement ...
+## Since we're talking about improvement ...

 Since we're talking about improvement, what would you change about this list?